-As mentioned in previous reports, the Company's reporting currency is the U.S. dollar.
+The Company's reporting currency is the U.S. dollar.
 Traditionally around 40% of the Company's revenues were denominated in U.S. dollars.
 Following the Company's efforts to decrease currency risk, this number grew to more than 50% back in 2009 and remained unchanged since then, while the balance was denominated in Euro and other currencies, some of which are linked to the Euro.
 Since most of the Company's trade payable balances are denominated in U.S. dollars (about 80%), the Company was exposed to foreign exchange risk.
 Foreign exchange risk remains a very crucial factor that might affect the Group's results in the future.
-On the other hand, the Group has adopted hedging strategies to tackle this problem.
-The problem persists and will persist as the Euro and other Eastern European currencies fluctuate in a steep manner against the U.S. Dollar, the Group's reporting currency.
-Despite fluctations in the currency environment, in 2011 the Company was again able to limit FX influence on its results due to improved hedging policy.
+On the other hand, the Group has adopted hedging strategies to tackle this problem and become successful, by having no major currency losses in 2012.
+However the problem persists and will persist as the Euro and other Eastern European currencies fluctuate in a steep manner against the U.S. Dollar, the Group's reporting currency.
+Therefore it is of extreme importance to further monitor this area and react fast and accurate to any changes that may arise.